WAVSVN/locked_door/markdown/windows logs.md

 > 0x usually means what follows is hex code
 > windows startup process id is always 4
+> = at the end of a string can indicate base64 encoding

 4688 - process start
 4689 - process end